 “Trophy hunting is not consistent with “sustainable use”.
 And even if it were, “sustainable use” is not the sole criterion for the decision on eligibility of organizations seeking IUCN membership.
 The critical question is whether trophy hunting as it is practiced by individuals and promoted by certain hunting organizations may be consistent with IUCN’s general objectives as expressed in Articles 2 and 7.
 This is clearly not the case.
 Any other view would threaten IUCN’s credibility for providing moral and ethical leadership in conservation policies.
 It would certainly undermine the many efforts of IUCN members to promote a just and sustainable world” – “Compatibility of Trophy Hunting as a Form of Sustainable Use with IUCN’s Objectives,” IWB, 2 October 2019

-So, the IUCN is divided on policy with regards to trophy hunting, but the SULi (a part of the IUCN) supports hunting where it is sustainable – the question is, how is that ‘success’ categorically proven and regardless, such support contradicts the WCEL’s legal opinion – that support for trophy hunting undermines the IUCN’s credibility to promote a just and sustainable world.
+So, the IUCN is divided on policy with regards to trophy hunting, but the SULi (a part of the IUCN) supports hunting where it is sustainable (ref.
+“Informing decisions on trophy hunting,” IUCN 2016 – though this pro-trophy hunting document’s content is debateable) – the question is, how is that ‘success’ categorically proven and regardless, such support contradicts the WCEL’s legal opinion – that support for trophy hunting undermines the IUCN’s credibility to promote a just and sustainable world.

-However, I do agreed with the presenters’ slide 4, the reality of trophy hunting is complex, so let’s take a look at a few of the slides.
+However, I do agree with the presenters’ slide 4, the reality of trophy hunting is complex, so let’s take a look at a few of the slides.

 Slide 6, “What is trophy hunting?“